rigetti/forest-benchmarking/docs/superoperator_representations.rst

 ~~~~~~~~~~~~~~

 Pauli channels are nice because they are diagonal in two representations
-and they have the *depolarlizing channel* as a speical case.
+and they have the *depolarizing channel* as a special case.

 In the operator sum representation a single qubit Pauli channel is
 defined as